Skip to main content

 • Record history of the allergic reaction and suspected triggers using the ASCIA event record form

-• Prescribe adrenaline injector and check that the dose is appropriate (see above).
+• Prescribe adrenaline device and check that the dose is appropriate (see above).
 A specialist referral is not required for dose adjustment.

 • Check that the prescription is for two devices, which are rebated by the PBS in Australia and Pharmac in New Zealand.

-• For newly diagnosed patients contact a specialist (allergy, respiratory, paediatrician), if necessary, for authority prescription, pending specialist appointment and inform patient/carer about patient and carer support organisations, Allergy & Anaphylaxis Australia or Allergy New Zealand
+• For newly diagnosed patients contact a specialist (allergy, respiratory, paediatrician), if necessary, for authority prescription, pending specialist appointment and inform patient/carer about support organisations, Allergy & Anaphylaxis Australia or Allergy New Zealand

 • Ensure that the patient has been referred to a clinical immunology/allergy specialist, who is listed on the ASCIA website. allergy.org.au/patients/locate-a-specialist